 Nitrogen (N) or phosphorus pentoxide (P2O5) which have to be indicated as soon as they are above 0.5% by mass (for more details see point 3),

-Micronutrients present in the minimum content specified in annex I, which shall be declared if they are intentionally added to an inorganic or an organo-mineral fertiliser.
+Micronutrients present in the minimum content specified in Annex I, which shall be declared if they are intentionally added to an inorganic or an organo-mineral fertiliser.

 If a nutrient is declared, all FPR requirements in relation to the nutrient declaration have to be met.